Fundamental Analysis Guides

 The Piotroski F-Score evaluates nine fundamental accounting factors to determine a company’s financial strength.
 These factors include profitability (return on assets and operating margin), leverage (debt-to-equity ratio), liquidity (current ratio and cash flow from operations), efficiency (asset turnover), and changes in these metrics over time.

 One indicator that can be particularly helpful is the debt-to-equity ratio.
-A high ratio could indicate that a company is relying heavily on borrowed funds to finance its operations, which can increase risk for investors.
+A high ratio could indicate that a company relies heavily on borrowed funds to finance its operations, increasing risk for investors.

 Implementing the Piotroski F-Score in Investment Strategies